 I have always been a planner.
 Making lists and prioritizing tasks keeps me on track and working towards my goals, while allowing me to avoid distractions along the way.
 Having an idea of what we are up against helps us to avoid undesired situations, and prepares us to face the inevitable.

 This year, take some time to write out a game plan for yourself - meal preparation, a chore list with tasks delegated for family members, an ideal daily schedule to follow, etc. If you have a plan to deal with the inevitable stressors, you stand a fighting chance of making it to the New Year without throwing any turkeys out the window.

-Other triggers are unavoidable.
-We cannot magically change situations outside of our control, or control the obnoxious things a well-intentioned relative says to us.
+Other stressors are unavoidable.
+We cannot magically change situations outside of our control, or control the obnoxious things a well-intentioned relative says to us (as much as we may like to!).
 Anticipating potential triggers makes them easier to deal with.
-Identifying the things that cause us the most stress during the holidays helps us to either avoid the triggers or work through them.
+Identifying the things that cause us the most stress during the holidays helps us to either avoid those things or work through them.

 This memory of Christmas will always stick with me.
 As a child, I had not been as aware of the stress and frustration that so often came around the holidays.
 As an adult, however, I had fallen victim to the pressures of shopping, cooking, and explaining to family what my dating situation was.
 That Christmas morning I was taken back to the nativity - a quiet, simple, prayerful nativity - where my heart should have been the entire time.